dariosanfilippo/_dariosanfilippo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-##### algorithmic music – complex adaptive systems – AI and ALife –  performance ecosystems – audio programming – DSP
+###### algorithmic music – complex adaptive systems – AI and ALife –  performance ecosystems – audio programming – DSP

 ___

-I am a music feedback systems specialist, performer, composer, audio programmer, and researcher.
+I am a music feedback systems specialist, performer, composer, audio programmer, teacher, and researcher.

-I have a PhD in computer music from the University of Edinburgh and I have published for peer-reviewed journals and conferences such as Computer Music Journal, Music/Technology Journal, International Computer Music Conference, and Sound and Music Computing Conference.
-I have also performed in international contemporary music festivals and venues all over Europe.
+I have a PhD in computer music from the University of Edinburgh and my research focuses on the exploration of new music through artificial intelligence and artificial life implemented via complex adaptive systems.

-My research focuses on the exploration of new music through artificial intelligence and artificial life implemented via complex adaptive systems.
-Complex behaviours are achieved by combining fundamental principles in the design of audio feedback networks such as agency, autopoiesis, evolvability, fitness, and radical constructivism.
+My work combines principles of agency, autopoiesis, evolvability, fitness, and radical constructivism for the design of complex audio feedback networks that are deployed in live performance for human-machine interaction or autonomous machines.

 ___